Chocolate Cheesecake Bars

 These chocolate cheesecake bars are smooth, creamy and decadent.
-With a crunchy Oreo cookie crust – they taste delicious with berries and whipped cream on top.
+With a crunchy Oreo cookie crust and optional chocolate ganache topping, this decadent cheesecake recipe is easier than a traditional cheesecake and feeds a crowd.

-**This recipe was updated May 2020 with new photos, recipe tips & a slightly updated recipe**
+**This recipe was updated November 13, 2024 with new photos, recipe tips & a slightly updated recipe to include chocolate ganache topping**

 The Best Chocolate Cheesecake Bars